Lickton/npc/README.md

 ### XBar Design

-Recive a address and decide which device will be transfered, only access to data memory (from load stroe unit) is recived.
+Recive a address and decide which device will be transfered to, only access to data memory (from load stroe unit) is recived.
 ```
 +--------+                     +--------+                     +--------+
 |        | ----- arvalid ----> |        | ----- arvalid ----> |        |